The contribution of the color space in LSST-like photometry for the selection of extragalactic globular cluster candidates: Data

 To choose the most suitable aperture size, we examine Figure~\ref{fig:magDiff}, which shows the differences in magnitude values for the same sources, in the same band, but in different surveys and different aperture models and sizes.
 We find that DES \texttt{MAG\_APER\_5} and \texttt{MAG\_AUTO} are the models whose magnitudes deviate the least from the PSF photometry of FDS (taken here as reference), especially when considering sources brighter than 20 mag in the three bands.
 However, for fainter sources, DES \texttt{MAG\_AUTO} values differ a lot more from the FDS magnitudes compared to the circular aperture models, which are more consistent.
 For DES \texttt{MAG\_APER\_4} magnitudes, a vertical shift is observed: with this circular aperture, DES magnitudes are systematically fainter than FDS'.
 For DES \texttt{MAG\_APER\_5} this shift is not as pronounced; that is, a larger aperture accounts for light that was not captured in with \texttt{MAG\_APER\_4}, but was picked by the PSF photometry of FDS.
 Statistics on these magnitude differences are presented in Table~\ref{tab:magDiffStats}.

 Among the DES aperture models studied compared to FDS PSF photometry, the lowest means, medians, and RMSs are found to be those associated with DES \texttt{MAG\_APER\_5}.
-We performed the same examination also considering smaller and larger circular apertures (e.g. \texttt{MAG\_APER\_3} $\sim1.46''$ and \texttt{MAG\_APER\_6} $\sim3.90''$) and the results are as expected: smaller apertures disregard even more light compared with the case of \texttt{MAG\_APER\_4}, yielding even greater magnitude difference means, medians and RMSs.
+We performed the same examination also considering smaller and larger circular apertures (e.g. \texttt{MAG\_APER\_3} $\sim1.46''$ and \texttt{MAG\_APER\_6} $\sim3.90''$) and the results are as expected: smaller apertures disregard even more light compared with the case of \texttt{MAG\_APER\_4}, yielding even greater magnitude difference means, medians, and RMSs.
 Meanwhile, apertures larger than that of \texttt{MAG\_APER\_5} also cause these statistical measures to increase in value, likely because too large apertures increase noise and/or capture part of the light of neighboring sources.
 Finally, the distributions of spectroscopically confirmed GCs for the DES \texttt{MAG\_APER\_\{5,4\}} cases in Figure~\ref{fig:magDiff} are more concentrated around the $y=0$ line when compared with the \texttt{MAG\_AUTO} case, once again favoring circular aperture over the automatic one.

 Based on the investigation above, we decided to compose our LSST-like $ugrizY$ photometric catalog with the $u$ band from FDS PSF photometry alongside DES $grizY$ \texttt{MAG\_APER\_5} circular aperture photometry (11.11 pixels or $2.92''$ of diameter).
+No aperture correction was applied.

 We are interested not only in confirmed GCs, but also in labeling background galaxies and foreground stars using criteria \ref{eq:galaxy} and \ref{eq:star}.
 Thus, we include the same plots as in Figure~\ref{fig:magDiff} in Appendix~\ref{app:data}, but highlighting these two categories of contaminants in Figures~\ref{fig:magDiffGalaxiesInBlack} and~\ref{fig:magDiffStarsInBlack}.